rizwan95/AmazingPhotoPicker/README.md

 # AmazingPhotoPicker
-An example implementation of PHPickerViewController
+An example implementation of PHPickerViewController from the article.